Eglise Saint-Paul-Saint-Louis (St. Paul-St Louis Church), Paris

-Louis XIII laid the foundation of the church in 1627.
-In 1641, Cardinal Richelieu served the first mass here in the presence of the royal family.
-The church was badly damaged during the French Revolution, with invaders stealing most artifacts and collectibles.
-The not-stolen items were brutally broken, largely depriving the establishment of its precious assets.
-A handful of works, that have survived unharmed, can now be seen near the entrance; also, fortunately enough, the church has retained its abundant internal carvings.
+During the French Revolution, the church was badly damaged, with invaders stealing most artifacts and collectibles.
+The not-stolen items were brutally broken, largely depriving the establishment of its valuable assets.
+A handful of works, that have survived unharmed, can now be seen near the entrance.
+Also, fortunately enough, the church has retained its abundant internal carvings.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Paris.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.